 The Graphic Design major is a professional program in a sequenced curriculum that addresses the wide variety of design applications in print and digital media.
 Students will encounter a diverse and substantive experience in the range of design activity for the contemporary knowledge economy.
 Students graduating from the program pursue careers in graphic design nationally in a broad range of applications or continue their education in MFA programs.

 The program provides a solid foundation of traditional and emergent creative expressions.
 Students will be introduced to design methods and principles to develop their ability to be personally engaged, economically viable and professionally relevant.
 The core graphic design curriculum stresses competencies in research, ideation, analysis and articulation, aesthetics, design theory, productivity, and the application of technology, necessary for personal expression or professional practice.
 Instruction throughout emphasizes and promotes social responsibility, diversity, and inclusion.

 All graphic design students should expect a creative and collaborative environment built upon the experience of a faculty of practicing designers and design educators.
 Limited enrollment and class sizes ensure an intense and individualized course of study.
 The department's dedicated state-of-the-art facilities include classroom and production spaces built and equipped to facilitate instruction and invention with traditional and digital media.
 The program strongly encourages and supports critical interaction with the design community through lectures, workshops, internships, and professional memberships.

 All graphic design students can expect a creative environment built upon the experience of a faculty of practicing designers and design educators.

-- Our dedicated state of the art facilities include classroom and production spaces built and equipped to facilitate instruction and invention with traditional and digital media.
+Our dedicated state of the art facilities includes classroom and production spaces built and equipped to facilitate instruction and invention with print and digital media.

-- Combined, the graphic design faculty have over 50 years of teaching experience in higher education within the field of graphic design.
+The graphic design faculty have extensive experience teaching in higher education within the discipline of graphic design.

 Film and Video Editors